pierrerolland/symfony-logs-sublime-syntax/README.md

 ## Installation (Linux)
 Just put the two "SymfonyLogs.*" files in ~/.config/sublime-text-3/Packages/User/

+A "Symfony Logs" entry should appear in the bottom-right syntaxes list.

 ## Recommanded color schemes
 - Monokai
 - Monokay Bright